The bell rang loudly, waking Peter up from his seventh-period nap. His bleary-eyed face snapped up from his elbows.

 His eyes widened.
 “What time is—” He clicked his phone on, and saw it was a quarter past seven.
 “SHIT!”
-He grabbed the nearest can of Axe (there were seven of them scattered throughout his room) and began spraying himself down.
+He grabbed the nearest can of Axe (there were seven of them scattered throughout the room) and began spraying himself down.

 Eun fanned the air, coughing from the fumes.
 “Peter, it’s okay to be late; it’s not like they’re—”

 “No!”
 Peter stretched his boxers open and doused his nuts.
 “Not tonight!”
 He locked eyes with her and became unnaturally still.

 “Tonight will herald the birth of the Fuckrising,” he intoned gravely.